Protect your data

 Agency recruiters will have a greater number and a wider variety of open listings, while an in-house recruiter will have a more intimate and detailed knowledge of the company and position requirements.
 In either case, it’s important to remember that the recruiter’s “client” is a company - not you, the candidate.

-You might also find results by just asking around.
-It’s likely that someone you know got their job through a recruitment firm.
-Check in with your colleagues, contacts, and friends about their experience with recruiters.
-Odds are good that one of them has a recommendation for you.
+Don't forget word of mouth.
+It's likely that someone you know got their job through a recruitment firm.
+Check-in with your colleagues, contacts, and friends about their experience with recruiters.
+The odds are good that one of them has a recommendation for you.

-But if a recruiter reaches out to you unsolicited, how do you know if you’re dealing with a retained or contingent recruiter?
+Let’s say a recruiter reaches out to you, unsolicited.
+How do you know if you’re dealing with a retained or contingent recruiter?
 Ask them questions like:

 • How did you gain access to this job listing?